chriskonnertz/Jobs/README.md

 for the `interval` attribute.
 The `interval` attribute defines the duration of the job's cool down in minutes.
 For example if it is `60` minutes (= `1` hour) the job is executed once per hour (max).

 > CAUTION: The unit has been _seconds_ in older versions!
 Also the naming has been changed.

+## Status

+Status of this repository: **Maintained**.
+Create an issue and you will get a response, usually within 48 hours.